MEECEJ2025/Mycode2025/README.md

 # Mycode2025
-This is were users can se and us my code
+This is were users can see and use my code.
+All i ask as a developer is that i get resepct for all costumers.